flenniken/statictea/docs/codefile.md

 # addText

-Add the line up to the line ending to the text string.
+Add the line up to the line-ending to the text string.

 ```nim
 proc addText(line: string; found: Found; text: var string)